- Print this page

 - that a person is ineligible for further housing assistance due to an outstanding tenant repair debt from a former tenancy.

 If a person disputes the review decision, they may appeal to the Housing Appeals Committee.
-See the policy Client Service Delivery and Appeals.
+For more information, go to the Client Service Delivery and Appeals.

 If a person disputes the first level appeal outcome they can appeal to the independent Housing Appeals Committee (HAC) on the following:

-- Vacated property repair charges if these were not subject to a CTTT order;
+- Vacated property repair charges if these were not subject to a NCAT order;

 - Not to waive Tenant Repair Costs on the grounds of ill health, domestic violence or the criminal activity of a third party; or